wilsonmar/wilsonmar.github.io/_posts/2021-11-26-python-samples.md

 1.  <a href="#Logging">logging</a> = Send logs to a SIEM (Splunk, Datadog, etc.)

+1. The program can be initiated with different arguments.

 1.  <a href="#InfiniteLoop">main_loop_runs_requested=1</a> specifies how many times the program repeats, with a default of one, which means it works like regular programs.
 Setting it to zero makes the program run infinitely (until cancelled manually).
 1. <tt>main_loop_pause_seconds=0</tt> specifies how long the program sleeps after each iteration.
 Setting it to 999 would be recognized by the program to stop for a manual prompt after every iteration.

     ### Configuration settings and Secrets